CivicTechWR/WRvotes/docs/resources/voter-info.md

   Internet and phone voting from **TBD**

-#### Do I need a voter card to vote?
+### Do I need a voter card to vote?
 Do I need identification?

-If your area municipality allows voting in person then you do not need a voter card.
-If your area municipality allows only Internet and telephone voting then you will need a PIN, which is ordinarily mailed to you.
+If your township or city allows voting in person then you do not need a voter card.
+If your township or city allows only Internet and telephone voting then you will need a PIN, which is ordinarily mailed to you.